faltiska/Matcha-TTS-24k/README.md

 python -m matcha.utils.transplant_spk_emb <target.ckpt> <source.ckpt> <spk_id>
 ```

-## Improvements

-Compared to the original MatchaTTS, I did the following:
-- Switched to Vocos using a model trained on 24KHz audio
-  All other vocoders were trained on 22KHz audio files, and should have had an f_max of 11KHz
-  but f_max was set to 8KHz for all of them.
-- Increased the decoder model capacity
-  I hope it will make room for the extra frequencies that came with using Vocos 24K.
-- Increased the spk_emb_dim; I hope it will capture the differences between speakers better
-- Switched to an AdamW optimizer
-- Implemented a mel precomputation script
-  Originally, the mels were computed during training, on the fly.
-  This speeds up training a bit
-- Switched to the torch built in ODE solver
-  No need to maintain our own version, since the torch one supports all algorithms.
-- Switched to the Super-MAS monotonic_align implementation (you can find it in GitHub)
-- Found a series of other performance improvements
-- Implemented a Dynamic Data Loader that reduces the VRAM wasted on padding a lot
-- Made changes to get the model to compile for training, it speeds up training by 20%
-- Made changes to get the model to compile for inference, it improves synthesis time 3x
-- Made the Duration Predictor model smarter; changed the input to the Predictor to be just
-the phoneme embeddings (not the Encoder output)
-- Introduced a revolutionary method of phonemization, which helped the Encoder represent coarticulation
-sounds much, much better than the blunt "separators everywhere" scheme.
-- Introduced a revolutionary method of running the Encoder and MAS in high resolution
-while the Decoder and the vocoder still run at the normal resolution; this improved MAS a LOT.
-- Changed the loss computation function for prior and duration to Huber which reduced the
-train-to-validate gap; added an offset to the durations before duration loss computation to
-shift the value into the more linear part of the log graph, which improved Duration Predictor's
-ability to learn by a LOT.

 # PyTorch stuff

 When compiling models, pytorch stores some information to be reused at later runs.